saket88/product-management/README.md

 # product-management
-This project is borken into a collection of microservices.
+This project is broken into a collection of microservices.
 They are as below

 Product Catalogue Service